victormorc/SW_NOTES/README.md

 This repository gathers information regarding several SW design, principles and patterns.

 ## GOOD DESIGN
 ***A good design could be achieved as a combination of applying several ideas/principles.
 It always depends on the context, not always the same approach can be used.***

-As stated previously, in any good design, in almost all cases, the following features can be found in it:
+In almost all good designs the following features can be identified in them:

-- **Simplicity:**
+>- **Simplicity:**
-- **ETC:**
+>- **ETC:**
-- **Understandable:**
+>- **Understandable:**
+>- **Consistency/Uniformity:**

+In any case, a good design forces us to balance all the above features.
+As said previously, depending on the requirements and the context we should be flexible and take into account the trade-offs.
+When designing there is no rule to comply with.

 ## SOLID (OOT - OBJECT ORIENTED TECHNIQUES)